The Prettiest Towns in Germany: 15+ Storybook Villages To Fall For

 Mittenwald is also known as a center for violin making.
 The mountains yielded the perfect "tone" wood and Mittenwald was on the old trade route from Augsburg to Venice.
 There's a giant violin sculpture in the town center, commemorating this expertise.

 If you're adventurous and have no fear of heights, you should also head to the Leutasche Spirit Gorge in Leutaschklamm.
 It's about a 30 minute walk from Mittenwald and there's paid parking there.
 There are three possible trails.
 If you take the blue "Goblin Route," you'll have a heart-stopping walk on the translucent Panorama Bridge over the gorge.

 11. Baden Baden: Elegant Spa Town

 Baden Baden is a luxe spa town in Germany's Black Forest region near Freiburg.
 In the 19th century, Baden Baden was a popular, world famous summer resort town, hosting the likes of Empress Sisi of Austria.
 Its main draw was its thermal baths where the rich and famous came to soak and sweat.

 Baden Baden has 12 underground springs that generate the healing mineral water.
-The two main bath houses are Friedrichsbad and Caracella.
+The two main bath houses are Friedrichsbad and Caracalla.
 Friedrichsbad offers a 3 hour, 17 step ritualized bathing in the nude.
-Caracella, named after an arthritic Roman emperor, is an airy modern version of an ancient Roman temple.
+Caracalla, named after an arthritic Roman emperor, is an airy modern version of an ancient Roman temple.

 Baden Baden has a sophisticated old town with cobbled streets, charming corners, and high end shopping.
 The main square is the Markplatz.
 Lording over the square is the late Gothic Stiftskirche.
 Lining the River Oos, the leafy green Lichententaler Alee Park is lined with stone mansions and makes a wonderful promenade.